-Arrival Day At school Collect medications from students before you leave school.
-10:30-11:00 Arrive at Walker Creek Ranch Students unload luggage and receive tour of campus.
-Lead teacher should check in with the Outdoor School Management to confirm the number of students and make any last minute changes to trail groups.
-Move into Teachers' Lodge TBD Time Opening Ceremony: Staff Introductions, Trail Groups Assigned (11:45-2:30 orientation by ra Students: Introductory hike and lunch on trail with naturalists.
-Cabin Leaders: Receive anch staff.)
-12:30 / 12:45 Teacher Orientation: Meet with cabin leaders regarding specific needs of individual students.
-Meet with ranch staff for orientation information and responsibilities.
-2:30 Students return from trail and move into cabins 3:00 Meet with Naturalists to discuss goals for the week.
-3:25 Fire Drill and Dining Hall Orientation 4:00-5:00 Free time 5:00 Dinner 6:15-7:15 Teacher Meeting 7:30-8:45 Night Program 9:00-11:00 Perform cabin checks and night patrol.
+TEACHERS ARRIVAL DAY SCHEDULE 10:30- 11:00 Arrive at Walker Creek Ranch Students unload luggage and receive tour of campus.
+Confirm the number of students and make any last minute changes to trail groups.
+Move into teachers' lodge TBD Time Opening Ceremony: Staff Introductions, Trail Groups Assigned (app Students: Introductions to hike group and lunch with naturalists Drop off luggage in cabins Welcome Walk Cabin Leaders: Receive orientation by ranch staff.
+12:30 Teacher Orientation: Meet with Admin staff for orientation information and responsibilities.
+(Teacher's Lodge) 1:45 Teachers meet with Cabin Leaders and Admin staff to review goals, rules, and check in about individual and group needs (Maple) 2:45 Students return from trail and meet in amphitheater with the Cabin Leader Coordinator for community talk 3:00-3:30 Meet with Naturalists to discuss goals for the week and student needs.
+(Maple) 3:15 Students participate in Fire Drill on ballfield 3:30-5:15 Free time 5:15 Dinner 6:00-7:00 Teacher Time Meet with students in assigned meeting rooms.
+(Cabin leaders on break) Drop off students in cabins to Cabin leaders 7:15-8:45 Campfire Program 9:00-11:00 Perform cabin checks and night patrol.

-Daily Sched ule

-8:00 Breakfast

-9:15- 11:45 Trail Activities Assist with field studies, supervise Health Center, or conduct cabin inspections
+Daily Sche dule 8:00 Breakfast 9.00 Brief check in with Principal/Manager of Outdoor Education in Teacher Lodge 9:15- 11:45 Trail Activities Assist with field studies, supervise infirmary, or conduct cabin inspections.
+12:00 Lunch 12:30-1:15 Recess: Supervise recreation time on ball field.

-12:00 Lunch

-12:30-1:15 Recess: Supervise recreation time on ball field.
 Cabin leaders on break.

-1:30-4:00 Trail Activities Assist with field studies, supervise Health Center, or conduct cabin inspections

-4:15 - 5:00 Cabin Time

-5:00 Dinner

-6:00-7:00 Teacher Meeting • Meet with your students in assigned meeting rooms.

-7:15 -9:00 Night Programs

-9:00 Cabin Time Lights are out at 9:30 Teachers monitor Health Center for evening medications.
+1:30-4:00 Trail Activities Assist with field studies, supervise infirmary, or conduct cabin inspections 4:00 - 5:15 Cabin Time 5:15 Dinner 6:00 -7:00 Teacher Meeting Time Meet with your students in assigned meeting rooms.
+7:15 -9:00 Night Programs Teacher supervising Buckeye Meeting Room for Barn Boogie should be here by 7:15 9:00 Cabin Time Lights are out at 9:30 Teachers monitor infirmary for evening medications.
 Perform cabin checks and night patrol.

-Departure Day

-7:30 Breakfast

-8:30 Students Move-out and Clean Cabins: Assist with Supervision

-9:00 Trail Activities Teacher fill-out evaluations Collect student medications from Health Center.
-Collect journals Move out of teacher's lodge.

-10:30 Closing Ceremony

-11:30 Lunch

-12:00-12:30 Buses should arrive by 11:30 to prepare for departure.
+Departure D ay 7:30 Students Move-out and Clean Cabins Assist with Supervision on Dining Hall Deck 8:00 Breakfast 9:00 Trail Activities for students Teacher Meeting with Principal/Manager of Outdoor Education in Teacher Lodge Move out of teacher's lodge.
+10:30 Closing Ceremony 11:15 Lunch 11:45- 12:15 Buses should arrive by 11:30 to prepare for departure.
 Coordinate bus loading.

-^{}Outdoor School staff will not be available to monitor students who arrive early on arrival day or leave late on departure day.
+Outdoor School staff will not be available to monitor students who arrive early on arrival day or leave late on departure day.